 Community.
 Perhaps the most obvious reason to join a triathlon club – or any club for that matter – is the community that goes along with it.
 Many people find that triathlon not only offers a fun pastime, but also a great group of people who can eventually turn into good friends.
 Being part of a club will accelerate the process of meeting a bunch of people who you know you have at least one thing in common with.
 Triathlon clubs and groups are known for being very accepting, and having an attitude of the more the merrier.
 They will welcome you with open arms.

 Training Motivation.
 For those who are looking for a little outside training motivation, a triathlon club can be a perfect place to find it.
+We know that some people prefer to train solo — the lone wolf type.
+They prefer for the workout to be between them, a workout plan, and their training watch.
+Others, however, prefer a group who can keep you going on those days when you really don’t have the zip to get a quality workout in.
 In most triathlon clubs, you will find a wide range of skills.
 Everything from people who intend to be competitive in an Ironman, to those who are new to the sport.
 Encouragement will be abundant.
 If you are looking for a way to stay motivated, the club could provide the type of accountability and inspiration you are looking for, and can help you understand how those who compete at the level you would like to aspire to got there.

 Workout and Race Tips.
 Very few of us have the time to be triathlon coaches or certified personal trainers, and we are always searching for new workouts and tips.
 You can get that by reading blogs like this one or a triathlon training book, or you can use the network of personal experience that is passed along from one athlete to another.
 Triathlon groups are a great place to take advantage of this type of tribal knowledge.
 Experienced triathletes can take newbies under their wing, and simply listening to a group of triathletes chat over coffee after a group workout can provide enough tips to make you to practice all week.
 Many triathlon clubs also have a newsletter, blog, and forum where you can compare notes with each other and learn from other triathletes.